pbrisson85/runReportsOnPrem/README.md

 - In the production report the purchase receipts does not have the rows for it.

 - FIRST: production report does not work with years trend uyet because I did not update the postgres queries
 - I dont have sales projections table in the getRowLabels for base report sales
+- Can I right click and get detail or slice on a 'NO VALUE' ?

+- Need a process for credit